 Olginate (LC), Italy – The third edition of Ghost Town Freeride is just around the corner.
-For two days in June, from Saturday 16th to Sunday 17th, over 120 riders from all over the world will be coming together to shred the gnarly downhill skateboarding spot in Consonno, Olginate (LC) where 9 punk-rock bands will be rocking their favourite tunes during a weekend of non-stop longboarding and Rock’n’Roll.
+For two days in June, from Saturday 16th to Sunday 17th, over 120 riders from all over the world will be coming together to shred the gnarly downhill skateboarding spot in Consonno, Olginate (LC) where 9 punk-rock bands will be rocking their favorite tunes during a weekend of non-stop longboarding and Rock’n’Roll.

 An estimated public of 2 thousand people will gather in Consonno to admire the evolution of the riders enrolled for the freeride who will slide down the 1.3-km track, reaching the speeds of close to 85 kph.

 To enroll for the freeride, riders had to pay a 70 EUR fee which combines event registration and FISR membership.
 The registration form is now closed as the maximum number of 120 riders has been already reached.
 Detailed event information can be found at Sbanda Brianza’s website and on the event’s dedicated Facebook page.
-The spectators can join free-of-charge and the organisation ensures that even they will have a lot to see.
+The spectators can join free-of-charge and the organization ensures that even they will have a lot to see.

 About Sbanda Brianza